Labor Day starts with $70+ in savings on Coursera Plus. Save 40% for 3 months.

 Having the right technical skills on your resume can open up opportunities for work as a game developer.
 Two common skills you’ll find on job listings are experience with game development engines and the ability to code (often in C# or C++).

-C# (pronounced C-sharp): This programming language frequently used for game development and mobile applications, particularly with the Unity engine.
+• C# (pronounced C-sharp): This programming language is frequently used for game development and mobile applications, particularly with the Unity engine.

-C++: This general-purpose programming language often used to develop not only games but also operating systems and applications as well.
+• C++: This general-purpose programming language is often used to develop not only games but also operating systems and applications.

 If you're interested in working in game development, you'll need to know how to use certain software and tools.
 Common examples of tools used by game developers include:

-Art and design: Blender, Adobe Creative Suite, and ZBrush.
+Art and design: Blender, Adobe Creative Cloud, and ZBrush

 If you have a passion for games and enjoy blending technology and creativity, there are some steps you can take to help you get established in the gaming industry.
 While you’re still building skills, you could become a play tester to help debug code.
 Quality assurance (QA) testers systematically test games for any flaws or bugs.
 This entry-level role can be a good way to gain experience (and get established) in the gaming industry.
 As you learn, you could also become a junior or associate-level developer.